ch09830249/Android_opengl_ES_2.0_Kotlin_Examples_Advance/README.md

 # Android_opengl_ES_2.0_AirHockey (Kotlin)
 Here are some basic OpenGL codes for learning!!!
-And sorry for my misspelling on word air hockey.
+And sorry for my misspelling on word "air hockey".
 ## AirHockKey (Clear color)
 ![image](https://github.com/ch09830249/Android_opengl_ES_2.0_AirHockey_Kotlin/blob/master/AirHockey.png)
 ## AirHockKey1 (A air hockey table is made up of two points, one line, and two triangles)